Malaysia: Religion

 The constitution grants freedom of religion, while establishing Islam as the "religion of the Federation".
+The freedom to change or leave a religion is limited for Muslims.
 According to the Population and Housing Census 2020 figures, ethnicity and religious beliefs correlate highly.
 Approximately 63.5% of the population practise Islam, 18.7% practise Buddhism, 9.1% Christianity, 6.1% Hinduism and 1.3% practise Confucianism, Taoism and other traditional Chinese religions.
 2.7% declared no religion or practised other religions or did not provide any information.
 The states of Sarawak and Penang, as well as the federal territory of Kuala Lumpur have non-Muslim majorities.

 Sunni Islam of the Shafi'i school of jurisprudence is the dominant branch of Islam in Malaysia, while 18% are nondenominational Muslims.
 The Malaysian constitution strictly defines what makes a "Malay", defining Malays as those who are Muslim, speak Malay regularly, practise Malay customs, and lived in or have ancestors from Brunei, Malaysia and Singapore.
 Statistics from the 2010 Census indicate that 83.6% of the Chinese population identify as Buddhist, with significant numbers of adherents following Taoism (3.4%) and Christianity (11.1%), along with small Muslim populations in areas like Penang.
 The majority of the Indian population follows Hinduism (86.2%), with a significant minority identifying as Christians (6.0%) or Muslims (4.1%).
 Christianity is the predominant religion of the non-Malay bumiputera community (46.5%), while 40.4% identify as Muslims.

 Muslims are obliged to follow the decisions of Syariah Courts (i.e. Shariah courts) in matters concerning their religion.
 The Islamic judges are expected to follow the Shafi'i legal school of Islam, which is the main madhhab ('school of thought') of Malaysia.
 The jurisdiction of Syariah courts is limited to Muslims in matters such as marriage, inheritance, divorce, apostasy, religious conversion, custody, and limited Islamic criminal law.
 No other criminal or civil offences are under the jurisdiction of the Syariah courts, which have a similar hierarchy to the civil courts.
 The civil courts do not hear matters related to Islamic practices.